orel0007/MizeRateLimiter/README.md

 - ## Usage Example

-Here’s how to use the MizeRateLimiter:
+Here’s example how to use the MizeRateLimiter:

 ```csharp
 class Program